 We hope you enjoyed these outdoor mindfulness activities and exercises for groups.
 Add your own ideas in the comments below to grow the collective knowledge.

-To get useful new ideas once a month you can join our uplifting newsletter.
-For more mindful activities and exercises do check out our Nature Calm course.
+To get useful new ideas once a month, join our free newsletter.
+Find more mindfulness activities and exercises here: Nature Calm.

 Mindfulness Activities For Groups: Summary

 In nature everything exists as a relationship.
-Through mindfulness we learn to explore those relationships.
-Seeing a part of our Self in everything, and a part of everything in our Self, is the essence of mindfulness that our groups can help us discover.
+Through mindfulness we learn to explore of our relationships with self, others and nature.
+Seeing a part of our Self in everything, and a part of everything in our Self, is the essence of mindfulness that groups help us discover.

 Healing Forest is a project that aims to bring people and forests closer to each other through creativity and mindfulness.
-Our aim is simple.
+Our goal is simple.
 Helping people heal.
 Helping forest heal.

 REQUEST: Please share this post so that it reaches those who might find it helpful.